jilstingray/presto-csv/README.md

 # Presto CSV Connector

-This connector allows Presto to query data stored in comma-separated (not necessarily "comma") values files from local or SFTP storage.
+This connector allows Presto to query data stored in CSV files from local or SFTP storage.

 ## Compile